Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

 ## 🌐 Network
-Follow these steps to configure the network with zerotier: on the terminal:
+Follow these steps to configure the network with zerotier. <br>
+write on the terminal:
 ```shell
    hostname
 ```
-which returns yourhostname.local
+which returns yourhostname.local <br>

 Then go on zero tier and find your own assigned ip
 Now you can edit the hosts file: